stathisdaras/loadbalancer/README.md

 The cluster of provider instance nodes is managed by the `ProviderClusterService.java` component.
 This is responsible for managing nodes inside the cluster in an efficient & thread-safe way.
 The main `LoadBalancer.java` component will make all its requests to the cluster through this service which acts like a proxy.
 This is also a sinlgleton component.

  ## Rate limiter
 A simple rate limiting functionality has been implemented inside the `LoadBalancer.java`.
 The parallel requests are stored inside a requests per node mapping (concurrent hashmap).
-Every time a request is received & the node is selected among the available nodes, then a check is made if the node is constipated (meaning max capacity has been reached).
-If it is, then the load balancer is invoked recursuvely.
-If all available nodes of the cluster are constipated, this is considered an illegal state & an exception is thrwon.
+Every time a request is received & the node is selected among the available nodes, then a check is made if the node is occupied (meaning max capacity has been reached).
+If it is, then the load balancer is invoked recursively.
+If all available nodes of the cluster are occupied, this is considered an illegal state & an exception is thrown.

 ## Instantiating the load balancer app